Awelson/Blog/docs/STEM/twicecolder.md

 At the time, I tried [searching up question 1](https://www.google.com/search?q=twice+colder+than+0+degrees+celicus) on the internet.
 It turned out to be a very popular question.
 Lots of people from laymen to experts sharing their own, often conflicting opinions.
 Basically, all of these disagreements are due to the question being ill defined; what exactly do we mean by "cold" and is °C even an appropriate unit/scale to quantify "cold" with in the first place?

-Because there are many differing opinions on the question posed above, a consensus cannot be reached.
-My personal approach, which I introduced in the video, was to create an artificial unit that measures "cold", that way there would no longer be any ambiguity when we talk about "cold".

-The idea is, we, as humans tend to interpret anything below room temperature (which I will assume to be 25°C) as cold.
+My personal approach, which I introduced in the video, was to create an artificial scale that measures "coldness".
+The idea is that most people tend to interpret anything below room temperature (which I will assume to be 25°C) as cold.
 In other words, the further away we are (in the negative direction) from room temperature the colder it is.
-Therefore, we shall assign a "coldness" score depending on how far a temperature is from 25°C, for example a temperature of 20°C has a "coldness" score of 5.
+Therefore, we shall assign a "coldness" score depending on how far a temperature is from 25°C, for example a temperature of 20°C has a "coldness" score of 5 and so on.

 With this approach, the answer to the question "What is twice colder than 0°C?" is given as follows : 0°C has a "coldness" score of 25, something twice colder would mean a "coldness" score of 50, and converting that back into °C gives -25°C as the final answer.